About Greens's Windmill

 "August - Notwithstanding that the last day of this month was a Sunday, it was marked as the commencement of a serious riot.
 A great increase in the price of provisions, more especially of bread, had roused the vindictive spirit of the poorer classes to an almost ungovernable pitch.
 They began late in the evening, by breaking the windows of a baker in Millstone Lane, and in the morning proceeded, with an increase of numbers and renewed impetuosity, to treat others of the same trade in the same unwelcome manner.
 Granaries were broken into at the canal wharfs, and it was really distressing to see with what famine-impelled eagerness many a mother bore away corn in her apron to feed her offspring."

 It is possible that the baker referred to is a Mr Green who has a bakery near the Market Square and who has grain stored by the Nottingham Canal.
 His bakery is attacked and he pleads with the Mayor for assistance.
 Mr Green's son, George, is seven years old.
-He will become one of the greatest scientists of his time, a mathematician whose work is known and used the world over today.
+He will become one of the greatest scientists of his time, a mathematician whose work is known and used the around the world.
 But before then he must help his father by working in the bakery.

 Mr Green buys a plot of land in the village of Sneinton on which he builds his windmill.
 A small wooden post mill which already occupies the site is not included in the sale and it is moved a few hundred yards further up Windmill Lane.
 Mr Green's mill is the most powerful and up-to-date of the twenty or so windmills in and around Nottingham.